5F9AC6C0-0B31-8A77-9FA2100084CB1736

 Anna Yankee ’25

-Anna is a sophomore from Freeport, Maine majoring in Environmental Studies and minoring in Government.
+Off-campus.
+Anna is a junior from Freeport, Maine majoring in Environmental Studies and minoring in Government.
 On campus, she also tutors French at the Language Center and helps direct the Harvest.
 Some of Anna’s favorite things are falafel, farmers’ markets, and colorful pens.
 In her free time, she can be found making crêpes in her dorm kitchen, drinking McEwen spa water, and trying (mostly unsuccessfully) to learn tennis.

 Contact